- Apple Carplay or Android Auto on any motorcycle - March 26, 2023

 Previously to those I think I was using some O-Neil moto-x gloves which were similar materials to the Yamaha shorty gloves but with extra material and padding and were fairly robust although besides the hard knuckle protectors none of these gloves would offer much abrasion protection.
 Then of course I shudder thinking back to when I first started riding and was a squid wearing next to no protective gear.
 As well as having no protection I was lacking skills and riding mostly like an idiot.
 Well that’s part of growing up for some men I guess and I am happy to have survived.

 Nearly all the riding gear sold here in Japan is cheap Chinese stuff with names stolen from old motorsport days like ‘Elf Racing’ or ‘Simpson’ as in the drag racing company which looks funny on a range of rider apparel and closer inspection shows it to be the low quality sort of gear you can buy on eBay from China very cheap with some made up brand name attached to it.
-The usual brands from Italy and USA are oddly non existent in Japanese shops (I’ve searched high and wide) RS Taichi is one of just a couple of lines of quality rider equipment I have seen on sale here (besides helmets which of course you are spoilt for choice)
+The usual brands from Italy and USA are often non existent in Japanese shops.
+RS Taichi is one of just a couple of lines of quality rider equipment I have seen on sale here (besides helmets which of course you are spoilt for choice)